guidanoli/ctest/README.md

-# LWCTest - lightweight C test library
+# LWCTL - lightweight C test library

 A lightweight testing library that operates only with:
 * `assert` - checks whether the parameter is true